-A person must not be sentenced to imprisonment unless the court is satisfied that having considered all possible alternatives, no penalty other than imprisonment is appropriate.
+There are many crimes that include maximum penalties of imprisonment if found guilty of the offence.
+However, imprisonment is a last resort penalty in NSW.
+That means a person must not be sentenced to imprisonment unless the court is satisfied that, having considered all possible alternatives, no penalty other than imprisonment is appropriate.

-If you are sentenced to a period of imprisonment you have been convicted of the offence. t will appear on your criminal record.
+If you are sentenced to a period of imprisonment you have been convicted of the offence.
+It will appear on your criminal record.

 - Drug and alcohol addiction